fofr/sam-and-paul.com/source/_posts/florida-and-georgia.md

 We live by the sea, but since Conway has been walking we haven’t been down to the waterfront – it’s been winter and the water is shockingly cold.
 When the afternoon had cooled, and we wouldn’t instantly melt into a pool of sweat, we took the stroller out to the beach.

 We covered ourselves in SPF50 sun lotion, donned summer hats, and stepped through the sands down to the sea.
 We let Conway meander to the water’s edge in his blue beach shoes, and when the waves washed in and covered his feet he giggled with glee.
 With each wave there was excited laughter, mummy lifted him and they played at dodging the waves, or just embraced the cool sea water, wide smiles on our faces.

+{% figure florida-and-georgia-12.jpg landscape %}
+Conway and Samantha heading down to the beach
+{% endfigure %}

 ## Fondue